-For the three month period ended December 31, 2013, the Company recorded earnings of \$121,917 as compared to a net loss of \$901,062 for the same period during the prior fiscal year ended December 31, 2012.
-The Company had cash flow from operating activities of \$309,638 for the three month period ended December 31, 2013, as compared to negative cash flow from operating activities of \$666,802, for the same period during the prior fiscal year ended December 31, 2012.
-As of December 31, 2013, the Company had an accumulated deficit of \$22,952,557.
+For the six month period ended September 30, 2014, the Company recorded a net loss of \$755,632 as compared to a net loss of \$3,272,796 in the same period during the prior fiscal year ended September 30, 2013.
+The Company recorded negative cash flow from operating activities of \$622,330 for the six month period ended September 30, 2014, as compared to \$562,364 for the same period ended September 30, 2013.
+As of September 30, 2014, the Company had an accumulated deficit of \$23,956,704.

 Cash Position.
-At December 31, 2013, the Company had; cash and cash equivalents of \$747,714, compared to \$1,956,201, rough diamond inventory of \$354,336 compared to \$81,392, accounts receivable of \$76,143 compared to \$301,897, and prepaid expenses of \$60,418 compared to \$21,646 for the same period during the prior fiscal year ended December 31, 2012.
-The Company believes it has adequate cash, or the potential to access the additional capital required, for the continued development, commissioning, bulk sampling, and its targeted move to 24/7 operations in conjunction with the granting of required permitting from the South African Department of Mineral Resources at its Krone-Endora at Venetia project.
-The Company believes it also has the potential to generate additional future revenues from the incidental recovery and sale of rough diamonds from the ongoing testing and commissioning exercises underway.
+As of September 30, 2014, the Company had; cash and cash equivalents of \$1,274,176 (\$949,103 September 30, 2013), rough diamond inventory of \$285,114 (\$424,817 September 30, 2013), accounts receivable of \$90,057 (\$169,136 September 30, 2013), and prepaid expenses of \$57,953 (\$41,424 September 30, 2013).
+The Company believes it has adequate cash, or the potential to access additional capital for the continued development, commissioning, bulk sampling, and its planned move to 24/7 operations.
+The Company believes it has the potential to generate future revenues from the incidental recovery and sale of rough diamonds from the ongoing testing and commissioning exercises at the Krone-Endora at Venetia project.

-A portion of the cash on hand and available for use by the Company at December 31, 2013 was held in its foreign bank accounts in South Africa and is being used for the continued advancement of the Krone-Endora at Venetia project and for general corporate purposes.
-The Company also follows certain procedures to aid in the recovery and re-investment of funds from its projects and intercorporate shareholder loans.
+A portion of the cash on hand and available for use by the Company at September 30, 2014 was held in its foreign bank accounts in South Africa and is being used for the continued advancement of the Krone-Endora at Venetia project and for general corporate purposes.
+The Company also follows certain procedures to aid in the recovery and re-investment of funds from its projects and inter-corporate shareholder loans.

 Financing Activities.
-Recent financings by the Company were designed to support the Company's strategy of leveraging its well-established operational history to potentially identify, acquire, and develop assets which demonstrate the potential for near-term production of rough diamonds and potential to achieve sustained rough diamond production, while minimizing shareholder dilution.
+Recent financings by the Company were designed to support the Company's strategy of leveraging its well-established operational history to identify, acquire, and develop assets which demonstrate the potential for the near-term sustained production of rough diamonds while minimizing shareholder dilution.